Pvt Ltd to OPC Conversion Under Section 18 in 15 to 30 Working Days Starting at Just ₹5,999

 The company's PAN and TAN remain unchanged after conversion from Pvt Ltd to OPC.
 The company retains its legal identity and CIN (with updated suffix).
 However, you must update the company type with the Income Tax Department, banks, and GST registration to reflect the OPC status.

 Yes, statutory audit remains mandatory for OPC.
-However, OPCs with turnover below ₹2 crores and paid-up capital below ₹50 lakhs are exempt from preparing a cash flow statement.
+However, OPCs are exempt from preparing a cash flow statement as part of their financial statements under the proviso to Section 2(40) of the Companies Act, 2013 — this is a blanket exemption for all OPCs regardless of turnover or capital.
 The auditor appointment and annual audit cycle continue as with any company.
 Filing Form AOC-4 with audited financials is still required.

 Employees remain unaffected by the conversion.
 All existing employment contracts, provident fund registrations, ESI accounts, and payroll obligations continue without interruption.
 The company retains its legal identity and all employment relationships transfer automatically.
 No separate notice or consent from employees is required under the Companies Act.